aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 If following the low level method for model training and hosting, using this script, we'll also download the files required to make our custom container.
 In addition, in that case, we'll also use the startup script to start Docker service when the notebook instance is being started.

 ### High-Level Instructions
-1. Create a Lifecycle configuration named `workshop-notebook-lifecycle-config` from SageMaker console, with the following script for `Create Notebook`.
+1. Create a Lifecycle configuration named `smworkshop-notebook-lifecycle-config` from SageMaker console, with the following script for `Create Notebook`.
     ```
     #!/bin/bash
     set -e